How Murray rediscovered his mojo before US Open

 However, the 28-year-old comes into the tournament without a win on the North American hard court swing, having lost his opening matches in Los Cabos, Toronto and Cincinnati.

-When asked what was behind his previous good form in this part of the season, Norrie said: "I think a little bit of expectation, trying to feel perfect on practice court and being too tough on myself.
+When asked what was behind his dip in form, Norrie said: "I think a little bit of expectation, trying to feel perfect on practice court and being too tough on myself.

 "I'm improving every day.
 I feel ready to attack the US Open."